Duro85/roles/README.md

 # Roles And Permissions For Laravel 5

-Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).
+Powerful package for handling roles and permissions in Laravel 5 update and mantained by Michelangelo Belfiore to support >= 5.3 versions.

 - [Installation](#installation)
     - [Composer](#composer)